christophergandrud/christophergandrud-personal-site/content/post/2020-05-08-two-extremes-of-scientific-investment-and-innovation-genentech-and-theranos.en.md

 Carreyrou (2018) tells the story of Theranos as a company that is **secretive with its investors** and **isolated from the broader science community**.
 The business idea--an easier way to do blood tests--began as an academic project by Elizabeth Holmes while she was an undergrad at Stanford.
 But the business quickly **strayed away from active academic collaboration**.
 The types of investors that provided Theranos with its capital are notable for their **lack of technical expertise**.
 These investors were hands-off and didn't require scientific transparency.

 For example, early investors included the father of Holmes' childhood friend whose firm previously invested in consumer ventures, like Hotmail.
-Other investors did not have experience in biotech, but instead where "corporate turn around specialists", "real estate and private equity investor[s]" (Carreyrou 2018.
+Other investors did not have experience in biotech, but instead were "corporate turn around specialists", and "real estate and private equity investor[s]" (Carreyrou 2018.
 15-16).
 In contrast to Genentech, Theranos was able to secure enough funding from early investors to set up its own secretive lab.

 Holmes was unsuccessful when she pitched her startup to experienced medical industry investors.
 Carreyrou describes her pitch to MedVenture Associates:

 > "she spoke quickly and in grand terms about the potential her technology had to change mankind.
 But when MedVenture partners asked for more specifics about her microchip system and how it would differ from one that had already been developed and commercialized by a company called Abaxis, she got visibly flustered and the meeting grew tense.
 Unable to answer the partners' probing technical questions, she got up after about an hour and left in a huff."
 (2018, 16)

-While Holmes may have started out with some promising ideas and attracted considerable investment, Theranos never cracked core scientific problems behind their product ambitions.
+While Holmes may have started out with some promising ideas and attracted considerable investment, Theranos never cracked the core scientific problems behind their product ambitions.
 Instead of cutting her losses, Holmes dug in.
 She used charisma to attract investors, non-disclosure agreements to silence employees, and hijinks to obscure what was actually being developed.
 For example, the company created an aesthetically pleasing box--the "Edison Box"--with a robotic arm inside to do blood analysis.
 The box was noisy, dangerous, would occasional break the test tubes it was handling, and produced highly inaccurate test results.
 It "seemed like something a middle-schooler could build in his garage" (Carreyrou 2018, 186).

 The promise of the Theranos product was that it could do a wide range of tests with a small painless prick, rather than the usual blood draw with a syringe.
 The science to make this possible never materialised.
 Without a real product, they took small blood samples, diluted them, and then ran them through otherwise accurate Siemens blood analyzers.
 This produced much less accurate results.